cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 ## Architecture Overview

-IDPBuilder creates a KIND cluster and deploys platform components via ArgoCD.
+IDPBuilder is a CLI tool that creates a KIND cluster and deploys platform components via ArgoCD.
 The CAIPE stack adds authentication, secret management, and multi-agent AI capabilities:

 ![CAIPE Platform Architecture](images/mission6.svg)